iMovR ThermoTread GT Office Treadmill Review

 In the not too distant future, the GT will have an optional console upgrade for Bluetooth, with which it will be able to manage not just the treadmill but also a variety of upcoming electric desk and monitor arm options from iMovR.
 Imagine logging into your desk, hitting one of three buttons – SIT, STAND or WALK – and having the desk height, monitor height and treadmill speed all change to your preferred settings.
 Mode changes will become instantaneous.

 For Heavenly Corporate Wellness, Corporations Will Look to the Cloud

-To facilitate this they have been developing the iMovR Cloud infrastructure and the optional iMovR CloudStation™ add-on device that will be coming out in 2016, to connect treadmill desks, standing desks, desktop workstations and other “NEAT devices” to the internet.
+To facilitate this, they have been developing the iMovR Cloud app (coming soon), to connect treadmill desks, standing desks, desktop workstations and other “NEAT devices” to the internet.
 Once connected there are a host of software features that large enterprise customers will be able to utilize. iMovR intends to offer these features free of charge to their customers, enabling both their own equipment as well as competitors’ treadmills to be connected to the cloud real-time.
 More about that in a later review update.

 Making Corporate Lawyers Very Happy